 This patient is the daughter of an esteemed colleague of mine.
 She had burned out of practicing law and had embarked on a pre-med pathway at the age of 38.
 She had experienced low back pain for over two years.
 There was also significant pain, numbness, and tingling throughout her right leg.
 She had a normal MRI of her thoracic and lumbar spine.
 Electrical testing of her leg did not show any specific problems with the nerves.
 As I knew her father so well, I was especially anxious not to miss anything that might be serious.
 I could not find a structural cause for her symptoms.

 What is remarkable about her recovery is that it was truly self-directed.
 She did not see me in follow-up nor did she see another physician.
 I had recommended a mental health professional, as I thought she might be depressed.
 But she wouldn’t engage in that conversation.
-She did use the Feeling Good book and was diligent writing in David Burn’s format.
-She also pursued obtaining a good night’s sleep, utilizing the re-programming tools, and worked out regularly in the gym.
+She did use the Feeling Good book and was diligent writing in David Burn’s three-column format.
+She also pursued obtaining a good night’s sleep, utilized the re-programming tools such as active meditation, and worked out regularly in the gym.
 Two years later she is re-pursuing her medical school dream.

-This story is not an exception; it is the norm.
-With full engagement in a self-directed structured program the results have been consistent and remarkable.
+This story is not an exception.
+With full engagement with a structured program the results are consistent.